Wharton County court actions, plea bargain agreements

 Those pleading guilty and accepting punishment include:

+• Adrian Muniz, 22, of 602 Washington in Wharton for possession of a controlled substance.
+He was placed on five years deferred probation for the Nov.
+12, 2021, crime on the grounds he serve 35 days in county jail.

+Muniz received credit for the full time already served.
+He also was fined $1,000 and ordered to perform 300 hours community service and forfeit a weapon.

-With the deferred probation, the conviction won’t be held against Acuna if she is able to complete all terms.
+If he completes the full terms of the deferred probation, the conviction won’t be held against him.

-• Harold Gene Allen, 49, of 1135 Alabama in Wharton for evading arrest with a vehicle.
-He was sentenced to four years in prison for the Oct.
-31, 2020 crime with credit for 412 days already served.
+• Ozzy New, 33, of 21754 FM 762 in Needville for burglary of a building.
+He was sentenced to 365 days in state jail for the March 16, 2017, crime with credit for the full time already served.

-• Krystal Marisol Baizabal, 35, of 4408 Herman Brandon, Apt.
-6, in Bay City for possession of a controlled substance in a drug free zone, possession of a controlled substance and possession of a prohibited substance in a correctional facility.
-Baizabal was placed on 10 years probation for the Aug.
-12 and Oct.
-21, 2021 crimes on the grounds she serve 114 days in county jail and obtain outpatient treatment.
-The judge also ordered Baizabal to perform 200 hours community service and pay a $1,000 fine.

-The judge also ordered Cadriel to pay a $1,200 fine, perform 200 hours community service, take an anger management class and stay away from his victim.

-• Annette Garcia, 48, of 212 Moutray in Wharton for theft with two or more previous convictions.
-She was placed on three years probation for the Nov.
-24, 2019 on the grounds she serve 99 days in county jail.

-The judge also ordered Garcia to perform 150 hours community service, take an anti-theft course and pay $280 restitution.
+The judge also fined Robertson $800, ordered him to complete 30 hours community service and take a Drug Offenders Education Program.

-• Miguel Gonzales Jr., 32, of 1316 Jennie in El Campo for three counts of possession of a controlled substance.
-He was sentenced to four years in prison with credit for 345 days already served for the Jan.
-4, 2021 crimes.
+• Nicholas Cadena, 22, of 1309 Wallace in El Campo for burglary of a building.
+His conviction for the May 3, 2019, crime was adjudicated and he was sentenced to nine months in state jail with credit for 57 days already served.

-Gonzales’ probation for possession of a controlled substance on Aug.
-8, 2020 was revoked and he was sentenced to a concurrent four years in prison with credit for 494 days already served.
+• Justin Daniel Garza, 32, of 914 Cargill in Wharton for family violence May 14, 2016, and possession of a controlled substance on July 23, 2016.
+His probation was revoked and he was sentenced to three years in prison with credit for 768 days already served.

-• Kevin Jose Guevara, 18, of 2910 Old Lane City in Wharton for theft of a firearm.
-He was placed on four years deferred probation for the July 9, 2020 crime.
-The judge also ordered Guevara to perform 50 hours community service, pay a $500 fine, $2,925 in restitution and $242 in bond fees in arrears.

-• Andrew James Gusman, 35, of 400 E. Ahldag in Wharton for family violence causing injury, a Class A misdemeanor.
-He was sentenced to 365 days in county jail on Sept.
-20, 2019 with credit for the full jail time already served.
+• Javier Alejandro Gayton, 30, of 7601 Agave in Brownsville for theft in excess of $2,500 in value.
+He conviction for the July 12, 2017, crime was adjudicated and he was sentenced to 94 days in county jail.
+Gayton received credit for the full time already served.

-• Jacqueline Edwards Henderson, 60, of 807 E. Calhoun in El Campo for enaging in organized criminal activity.
-She was placed on six years deferred probation for the Sept.
-15, 2016 crime and ordered to pay $5,000 in restitution.

-• William James Hodge, 36, of 5450 Rowely in San Antonio for violation of a bond or protective order two or more times within a 12 month period.
-Hodge was placed on six years probation for the Feb.
-3, 2019 crime on the grounds he serve 180 days in county jail first for the Feb.
-3, 2019 crime.
+• Jorge Juan Gutierrez, 24, of 1114 Corn in El Campo for aggravated assault with a deadly weapon.
+His conviction for the Dec.
+1, 2015, crime was adjudicated and he was sentenced to two years in prison with credit for 611 days already served.

 (0) comments